-- CLO1: The students will be able to participate in scholarly debates with arguments on the principles and notion of in-depth understanding of the basic tenets and trends of Governance. - CLO2: The students will be able to apply own talents to examine the core principles, analytical theories, practical tools and applied methods useful for understanding of these key themes and topics. - CLO3: The students will be able to think critically to apply the theories and concepts in the practices of governance and to make a differentiation between the strengths and weaknesses of the governmental institutions.
+- CLO1: participate in scholarly debates with arguments on the principles and notion of indepth understanding of the basic tenets and trends of Governance. - CLO2: apply own talents to examine the core principles, analytical theories, practical tools and applied methods useful for understanding of these key themes and topics. - CLO3: think critically to apply the theories and concepts in the practices of governance and to make a differentiation between the strengths and weaknesses of the governmental institutions.

-CLOs Contents Lecture CLO1 Meaning of the Phrases: Problems of Government: Meaning of the phrase, 5 theoretical aspects of the nature and origin of the problems and the general lines of their possible remedy-Distinction between Society, Community, State, Association and Government, Individual and Government.
-CLO1 Science, Technology and Government: Science and Liberty, Science and 5 Liberty, Science and Methodology, Methods of study influence of the Social Sciences on politics, human nature in politics.
-CLO1 Concept of Power: Nature and Kinds of Power, Political Power, Military 4 Power as distinct political phenomenon, Civil-Military relations.
-CLO1 State: The place of the State in modern society, state activity, historical 4 CLO2 and analytical problems of state activity.
-CLO1 Concepts of Right: Liberty and Equality, Right, Liberty and Government, 3 CLO2 safeguards of Liberty CLO2 Theory of Democracy: The evolution of democratic ideas and practices, 5 Modules of Modern Democracy, Representative Government, Critics of Democracy, Modern Dictatorial and Totalitarian Systems CLO2 Constitution: Its significance, problems of Constitution making, 4 Constitutionalism-Rule of Law CLO2 Governance 4 CLO2 Leadership and Corruption 4 CLO3 CLO2 Accountability, Transparency and Responsibility 4 CLO3
+CLOs Contents Lecture CLO1 Meaning of the Phrases: Problems of Government: Meaning of the phrase, theoretical aspects of the nature and origin of the problems and 5 the general lines of their possible remedy-Distinction between Society, Community, State, Association and Government, Individual and Government.
+CLO1 Science, Technology and Government: Science and Liberty, Science and Liberty, Science and Methodology, Methods of study influence of the Social Sciences on politics, human nature in politics.
+5 CLO1 Concept of Power: Nature and Kinds of Power, Political Power, Military Power as distinct political phenomenon, Civil-Military relations.
+4 CLO1 State: The place of the State in modern society, state activity, historical 4 CLO2 and analytical problems of state activity.
+CLO1 Concepts of Right: Liberty and Equality, Right, Liberty and 3 CLO2 Government, safeguards of Liberty CLO2 Theory of Democracy: The evolution of democratic ideas and practices, Modules of Modern Democracy, Representative Government, Critics of Democracy, Modern Dictatorial and Totalitarian Systems 5 CLO2 Constitution: Its significance, problems of Constitution making, Constitutionalism-Rule of Law 4 CLO2 Governance 4 CLO2 Leadership and Corruption 4 CLO3 - • CLO2 CLO3 Accountability, Transparency and Responsibility 4